nagyistge/fhirbase-demo-app/src/views/tutor.md

 -- pay attention to logical_id fields, they must be different
 ```

-Behind the scenes FHIRbase builds very smart and complex search SQL query.
-In
+Behind the scenes, FHIRbase builds very smart and complex search SQL query.
+At
-some point you may need to debug it, or understand what indexes to set and
+some point you may need to debug it, or understand which indexes to set and
-where. `fhir.search_sql` will decode query for you.
+where. `fhir.search_sql` will decode a query for you.
 Let's try:

 ```sql
 select fhir.search_sql('Patient', 'given=mark&count=10');